Scriptor/pharen/reference.markdown

 (outer 4)
 {% endhighlight %}

 The above will print 7, since `a` is bound to 4 and `b` is bound to 3.
-Even though `a` is not defined inside the function called `inner`, it is still accessible because `inner` has access to it.
+Even though `a` is not defined inside the function called `inner`, it is still accessible because `inner` is in the same lexical scope

-#### Tail Recursion Elimination #### {#tre}
-In the above example, there is a good reason to create a nested function.
-Notice how the last thing fact-iter is doing is calling itself again, this is known as tail recursion.
-While normally recursion can be expensive memory-wise, the compiler optimizes this into a while loop.
-This is called tail recursion elimination (TRE).
-The result is equivalent to a non-optimized version, but uses constant memory, which frequently means it is faster.

-TRE is an important component of Pharen code since it emphasizes immutability and recursion.
-For example, Pharen's functions for dealing with dictionaries, `reduce-pairs` and `map-pairs` use this technique to maintain some efficiency.

 ### Lambdas and Closures ### {#lambdas}
 Anonymous functions in Pharen are created using the `lambda` form.
 They are useful when you simply want to pass along a function as a parameter and don't need to give it a name.